-- Written by Galina Li Galina Li
+- Contributed by Galina Li Galina Li

 The first ever Interfaith Speech Contest of the UTS Barrytown Campus was held in the evening of November 5, 2007.
 Ten speakers vied for first prize in the annual contest.